A-bv/Capstone-react/README.md

 # Little Lemon Restaurant

 Welcome to this Little Lemon Restaurant Project!
 A modern web application built using React.js, providing customers a way to book reservations, explore daily specials, read testimonials, and learn more about the restaurant.
-This project is part of the Meta Frontend certification.
+This project is part of the Meta Frontend developer certification.

 ## Project Overview

 The Little Lemon Restaurant website is designed to showcase highlights, allow users to make reservations, and provide information about the restaurant.
 It includes:

+- **Home Page:** Showcasing the Little Lemon Restaurant's products with different sections.
-- **Home Page:** Featuring our daily specials and highlights.
+- **Highlights Section:** Featuring daily specials.
-- **Booking Page:** A reservation form for customers to book a table.
 - **Testimonials Section:** Customer reviews and ratings.
 - **About Us Section:** Information about our restaurant's history and interior.
-- **Header and Footer:** Consistent navigation and branding throughout the site.
+- **Header and Footer Section:** Consistent navigation and branding throughout the site.
+- **Booking Page:** A reservation form for customers to book a table.

 ## Features

 - **Responsive Design:** Optimized for both mobile and desktop views.
 - **Form Validation:** Ensures accurate user inputs in the booking form.
 - **Dynamic Navigation:** Smooth scrolling and modal pop-ups for contact information.
-- **Daily Specials:** Display of featured menu items with images and descriptions.
-- **Customer Reviews:** Showcases customer testimonials with ratings.
+- **UI/UX:** Follows prototype and easy to use.

 ## Installation